Bassetlaw District

 Bassetlaw is a local government district in north Nottinghamshire, England.
 Its council is based in the town of Worksop; the other towns in the district are Retford, Tuxford and Harworth Bircotes.
 The district also contains numerous villages and surrounding rural areas.

 Bassetlaw is bounded to the south by the Newark and Sherwood and Mansfield districts, to the south-west by the Bolsover district of Derbyshire, to the north-west by the Metropolitan Borough of Rotherham and the City of Doncaster in South Yorkshire, to the north by North Lincolnshire, and to the east by West Lindsey.

-The district council is a non-constituent member of the South Yorkshire Mayoral Combined Authority.
+Bassetlaw has been a non-constituent member of the East Midlands Combined County Authority since its estalishment in 2024..
+Simultaneously, the district maintains an indirect relationship as a non-constituent member of the South Yorkshire Mayoral Authority.

 History

 The district was created on 1 April 1974 under the Local Government Act 1972, covering the whole of two former districts and most of another two, which were all abolished at the same time: